dannydenenberg/the-ae/README.md

 ### Notes

+- https MUST be enforced or `cors` will scream
 - I set cookies through graphql resolvers.
 This only sets cookies when the request comes from the client and NOT a graphqIql program.
 - process.env needs to have (`name`=example):
   1. `JWT_TOKEN_SECRET`=ab3ih2b3ij90aj...